 A court will not unreasonably reject an application for PR, and all decisions should be based on what it considers to be in the child's best interest.

-What if I disagree with my child’s mum about contact arrangements?
+What if I disagree with my child’s mum about arrangements for the children?

-Many fathers are primarily concernd about their rights to see their children.
-If you can’t agree with your child’s mum about contact arrangements, you can apply to the courts to order interim contact.
+Many fathers are primarily concerned about their rights to see their children.
+If you can’t agree with your child’s mum about arrangements for the children, you can try and resolve matters in mediation and if mediation breaks down you can apply to the courts to make an order.
 In England and Wales, the earliest point in any court process at which this can be done is known as a directions hearing.
 If there is a degree of agreement between you, a consent order may be made.

 In Scotland, your first chance to ask for interim orders would normally be at a Child Welfare Hearing, which is supposed to be held within three weeks of initiating proceedings concerning children in the Sheriff Court.
 You can have usually an emergency motion heard before this.

 The court will try to help you and your child's mother reach an agreement.
-This may involve a Cafcass officer.
+This is likely to involve a Cafcass officer.
 In England and Wales, Cafcass is the organisation charged with looking after the interests of children through the court process.
-If agreement can not be reached, the court may make an order about care and contact.
+If agreement cannot be reached, the court may make an order about whom the child is to live with and spend time with.
 However, it will only do this if it would be better for the child than not making an order.

 It can be very difficult to maintain relationships with step-children after separation.
 Ideally, their mother will recognise and support her child’s ongoing relationship with you.
-If she prevents contact between you and the child it is possible to apply for a contact order if the children lived with you for at least three years.
+If she prevents you from spending time with the child it is possible to apply for a Child Arrangement Order if the children lived with you for at least three years.